DIY Mudroom Lockers With Doors

 shows a farmhouse laundry room with green farmhouse mudroom lockers with some jackets and backpacks with white sponge painted spots in the back with a boho runner rug on the gray wood floors

-And finally there’s a space (with plenty of room) for the backpacks, the jackets, the shoes….the never ending shoes…
+And finally there’s a space (with plenty of room) for storing backpacks, the jackets, the shoes….the never ending shoes…

 shows a farmhouse green mudroom lockers with blue and white boho runner rug on the gray wood floors in a white hallway and door with wash and dry laundry service stenciled on the wall